• Reading

 YEAH for teachers!

 Highlights magazine is now offering a special 9 month teacher pricing for 10 or more subscriptions at $9.95 each.
 It is the same great magazine, with lesson plans for teachers to use with small and whole group lessons (they even sneak some additional activity suggestions in there too!).
-These lesson plans accompany the monthly magazine subscriptions making it easy for planning and integrating the magazine into your weekly lesson plans.
+These lesson plans accompany the monthly magazine subscriptions making it easy for planning and integrate the magazine into your weekly lesson plans.

 Teachers – have you considered purchasing one of the BEST tools on the market for getting kids excited about reading AND meeting common core standards?
 I know $9.95 can add up, but you could apply to local education grants, ask your PTA for support or even consider adding an optional $10 supply fee to your students supply list to cover the costs.
-For less than the price of 1 book, your students would have a tool for learning in the classroom and 9 magazines over the course of the school year to take home to increase their home library as well!

 Homeschooling?
 Smaller Class?
 Consider combining with other like-minded families or partnering with another classroom to take advantage of this special pricing.

 Parents – are you reading the above?
 Maybe you can gift a class set to a teacher next year?
 That would be an awesome way to get high quality literature into the hands of children!
 Consider hosting a gratitude garage sale.
 Could you get your Bunco group to consider sponsoring a classroom?
 Would your company consider sponsoring a year subscription for a classroom?
 How neat would it be to organize a used book sale where all proceeds go towards classroom magazine subscriptions?
-The possibilities are endless!

 FIND OUT MORE HERE